 (1) A supply of potable water of at least 300 L per day, or such lesser amount as is approved under subclause (2), is to be available for use by each site at a facility.

-(2) The local government may, with the written approval of the Executive Director, Public Health (within the meaning of the Health Act 1911), approve of a lesser quantity of water than that specified in subclause (1) being available at a facility.
+(2) The local government may, with the written approval of the Chief Health Officer (within the meaning of the Public Health Act 2016 section 4(1)), approve of a lesser quantity of water than that specified in subclause (1) being available at a facility.

+[Clause 42 amended: Gazette 10 Jan 2017 p.
+177.]

 43. Long stay sites to have own tap or connection

 Subject to clause 42, there is to be a tap or water connection point with a supply of potable water at every long stay site.